lgreski/acsexample/README.md

                            n_max=953076)

 <h2>Conclusion</h2>
 By analyzing the contents of the data and code book spreadsheet, it turns out that there is a very elegant R solution for processing this data.
-Substituting the high performance <code>readr::read_fwf()</code> for the base <code>read.fwf()</code> turns it into a high performance solution.
+Substituting the high performance <code>readr::read_fwf()</code> for the base <code>read.fwf()</code> it also becomes a high performance solution.